jakewilliami/jakewilliami.web/_posts/2021-2-24-passage-htb.md

 After trying a lot of those exploits, I appended my search with `git`, and found [this repo](https://github.com/CRFSlick/CVE-2019-11447-POC), which I cloned.
 I then made a CuteNews account for Passage by putting `/CuteNews/` before `index.php`, and logged into CuteNews using this python script, and uploaded the evil image (`sad.gif`).
 This gave me a reverse shell, but it wasn't quite what I wanted; every command I ran gave me a bunch of HTML.
 I needed to find a similar exploit, but this one wasn't working.

 I went back to my Google search and found [this](https://github.com/mt-code/CVE-2019-11447).
 I ran this, which uploads a php shell file as my avatar.
 After that was successful, I must admit I was a little lost: how do I now use this exploit?
-I went back to my refined search once again and found [this](https://raw.githubusercontent.com/musyoka101/CuteNews_2.1.2_RCE_exploit/master/exploit.py) exploit script, which I then ran and put the URL in, as well as my user credentials, and voila&emdash;: a reverse shell!
+I went back to my refined search once again and found [this](https://raw.githubusercontent.com/musyoka101/CuteNews_2.1.2_RCE_exploit/master/exploit.py) exploit script, which I then ran and put the URL in, as well as my user credentials, and voila&mdash;: a reverse shell!

 ```
 ┌──(kali㉿kali)-[~/testing]